Title Insurance

-In Park City sales transactions, the seller of a property is usually required to purchase title insurance to protect the buyer, which protects the buyer from any title problems that may arise after sale (such as liens that were missed during the title search).
-The title insurance company issues a title report and then issues an insurance policy in support of the reports findings.
-Preliminary title searches are most often carried out once a property is listed for sale with a Park City Realtor.
-When a buyer and seller come to an agreement on the terms of a sale, a Title Report is almost always given to the Buyer as part of the Seller's Property Disclosure Items.
-This is the buyers opportunity to learn the condition of title for the property.
-The buyer shoud be looking for any "clouds" on the title.
+In Park City sales transactions, the seller of a property is typically required to purchase title insurance to protect the buyer from potential title issues that could arise after the sale, such as missed liens during the title search.
+The title insurance company issues a title report and then provides an insurance policy based on the report's findings.
+Preliminary title searches are usually conducted once a property is listed for sale with a Park City Realtor.
+When the buyer and seller agree on the sale terms, a Title Report is almost always given to the buyer as part of the Seller's Property Disclosure Items.
+This gives the buyer a chance to learn about the property's title condition.
+The buyer should look for any "clouds" on the title.

-A title search is also performed when an owner of real property wishes to mortgage (or refinance) his property and the bank requires for the owner to insure their transaction.
-In a property sale, the seller provides title insurance to protect the buyer, and the buyer will also be required by the lender to purchase additional title insurance to cover the lender, a Lenders Policy.
+A title search is also performed when an owner wants to mortgage or refinance the property, and the bank requires title insurance for the transaction.
+In a sale, the seller provides title insurance to protect the buyer, and the lender also requires the buyer to purchase additional title insurance, called a Lender's Policy, to cover the lender.

-Below is an article that explains what Title Insurance is, the different types of policies and why Title Insurance exists in the United States.
-We have provided this information to better inform you on Title Insurance, yet these are only brief summary explanations simply for general information purposes.
+Below is an article explaining what Title Insurance is, the different types of policies, and why Title Insurance exists in the United States.
+This information aims to better inform you about Title Insurance; however, these are brief summary explanations for general informational purposes

 For more specific information regarding Title Insurance and available policies, we recommend contacting the following companies located here in Park City: